 Hyaluronic Acid

-Updated July 2022
+Updated July 2024

 What is Hyaluronic Acid?

-In a normal joint a layer of cartilage or gristle covers the ends of the bones.
+In a normal joint, a layer of cartilage or gristle covers the ends of the bones.
 Cartilage helps the joint move smoothly and cushions the ends of the bones.
-In osteoarthritis cartilage breaks down and becomes thin.
+In osteoarthritis, cartilage breaks down and becomes thin.
 This leaves the ends of the bones unprotected and the joint loses its ability to move smoothly.

-In people with osteoarthritis the hyaluronic acid gets thinner and it is no longer able to protect the joint.
-Hyaluronic acid injections into affected joints may be offered to people with osteoarthritis of the knee if other treatments have not worked or are unsuitable.
+There is growing evidence to show that the effect of hyaluronic acid in osteoarthritis is less than previously expected and international guidelines now don't recommend using hyaluronic acid for the treatment of osteoarthritis.
+Hyaluronic acid injections into affected joints may still be offered to people with osteoarthritis of the knee, if other treatments have not worked or are unsuitable.

 What benefit can you expect from your treatment?